Wi-Fi Password Generator

 How to Change Your Wi-Fi Password

-- Save the settings.
-The router applies the change and all connected devices will need to reconnect with the new password.
+Save the settings.
+The router will disconnect all Wi-Fi devices.
+Reconnect each device with the new password.